neural-data-science/NESC_3505_textbook/visualization/gog.md

 The GOG further defines an architecture, the **dataflow**, which defines a logical sequence in which these components should be defined and applied, as the outputs of component are generally needed as the inputs to the next.
 This flow is shown in the figure below:

 ![](images/dataflow_GOG.png)
 Dataflow of the grammar of graphics.
-Redrawn from Wilkinson {cite}`GOG`.
+Redrawn from Wilkinson {cite:ts}`GOG`.

 ### Variables
 Data are organized into *variables*.
 That is, values with labels.
 For example, in a reaction time study, the values could be RTs in milliseconds, and the labels would indicate things like the experimental condition for a particular reaction time, which subject it was recorded from, etc..
 Data are typically organized into tables, as we see when working in pandas, where each row is a data point with (typically) a number of columns and values that provide labels.